nic-dgl104-winter-2024/pattern-library/README.md

 ### Which problems does it solve?

-MVVM was developed to address several problems in the development of graphical user interfaces (GUIs), particularly those related to separation of concerns, testability and maintanability.
+MVVM was developed to address several problems in the development of graphical user interfaces (GUIs), particularly those related to separation of concerns, testability and maintainability.
 Here are two key issues MVVM aims to solve:

 1. Tight coupling between UI and backend logic: in traditional GUI development approaches, UI code often becomes intertwined with backend program logic which makes it hard to test, maintain and scale.
 **Solution:** MVVM introduces a ViewModel layer that acts as an intermediary betwen the View (UI) and the Model (backend logic and data).
 This separation ensures that changes to the View don't directly impact the program logic, and vice versa.
 The key benefits to decoupling the UI from the backend logic include: UI and backend code can be tested separately, it promotes code reusability (the Model and ViewModel logic can be reused or easily adapted for different interfaces), and frequent design changes don't impact underlying program logic.